The Coming Messianic Age – Isaiah 2

 Reflection

 Lord, hold me close in Your love.
 Thank You for forgiving me all of my sins.
-Help me to let go of all the other gods and idols that hurt You and teach me to love and forgive others.
-In Jesus’ name we pray, Amen.
+Help me to let go of all the other gods and idols that hurt You.
+Teach me to walk in Your ways and to love and forgive others.
+We ask this in Jesus’ name, Amen.